cran/covid19.analytics/README.md

 In addition to that, when there is more than one location the function will also generate two different styles of heatmaps comparing the changes per day and growth rate among the different locations (vertical axis) and time (horizontal axis).

 The function will return a list combining the results for the "changes per day" and the "growth rate" as a function of time.

+#### Trends in Daily Changes
+We provide three different functions to visualize the *trends* in daily changes of reported cases from time series data.

+* <code>single.trend</code>, allows to inspect one single location, this could be used with the worldwide data sliced by the corresponding location, the Toronto data or the user's own data formatted as "Time Series" data.

+* <code>mtrends</code>, similar to single.trend function, but accepts multiple or single locations generating one plot per location requested

+* <code>itrends</code>, function to generate an interactive plot of the trend in daily changes representing changes in number of cases vs total number of cases in log-scale using **splines** techniques to smooth the abrupt variations in the data

+The first two functions will generate "static" plots in a compose with different insets:
+- the main plot represents daily changes as a function of time
+- the inset figures in the top, from left to right:
+   - total number of cases (in linear and semi-log scales),
+   - changes in number of cases vs total number of cases
+   - changes in number of cases vs total number of cases in log-scale
+- the second row of insets, represent the "growth rate" (as defined above) and the "normalized" growth rate defined as the growth rate divided by the maximum growth rate reported for this location

 #### Plotting Totals